Map - Norway (Kingdom of Norway)

 Flag of Norway

-Norway (Norwegian: (Bokmål) or (Nynorsk); Norga; ; ), officially the Kingdom of Norway, is a Nordic country in Northwestern Europe whose territory comprises the western and northernmost portion of the Scandinavian Peninsula; the remote island of Jan Mayen and the archipelago of Svalbard are also part of the Kingdom of Norway.
-The Antarctic Peter I Island and the sub-Antarctic Bouvet Island are dependent territories and thus not considered part of the kingdom.
-Norway also lays claim to a section of Antarctica known as Queen Maud Land.
+Norway, officially the Kingdom of Norway, is a Nordic country in Northern Europe, the mainland territory of which comprises the western and northernmost portion of the Scandinavian Peninsula.
+The remote Arctic island of Jan Mayen and the archipelago of Svalbard also form part of Norway.
+Bouvet Island, located in the Subantarctic, is a dependency of Norway; it also lays claims to the Antarctic territories of Peter I Island and Queen Maud Land.
+The capital and largest city in Norway is Oslo.

 Norway maintains the Nordic welfare model with universal health care and a comprehensive social security system, and its values are rooted in egalitarian ideals.
 The Norwegian state has large ownership positions in key industrial sectors, having extensive reserves of petroleum, natural gas, minerals, lumber, seafood, and fresh water.
 The petroleum industry accounts for around a quarter of the country's gross domestic product (GDP).
 On a per-capita basis, Norway is the world's largest producer of oil and natural gas outside of the Middle East.

 Norway has two official names: Norge in Bokmål and Noreg in Nynorsk.
-The English name Norway comes from the Old English word Norþweg mentioned in 880, meaning "northern way" or "way leading to the north", which is how the Anglo-Saxons referred to the coastline of Atlantic Norway similar to scientific consensus about the origin of the Norwegian language name.
+The English name Norway comes from the Old English word Norþweg mentioned in 880, meaning "northern way" or "way leading to the north", which is how the Anglo-Saxons referred to the coastline of Atlantic Norway similar to leading theory about the origin of the Norwegian language name.
 The Anglo-Saxons of Britain also referred to the kingdom of Norway in 880 as Norðmanna land.

 There is some disagreement about whether the native name of Norway originally had the same etymology as the English form.
 According to the traditional dominant view, the first component was originally norðr, a cognate of English north, so the full name was Norðr vegr, "the way northwards", referring to the sailing route along the Norwegian coast, and contrasting with suðrvegar "southern way" (from Old Norse suðr) for (Germany), and austrvegr "eastern way" (from austr) for the Baltic.
 In the translation of Orosius for Alfred, the name is Norðweg, while in younger Old English sources the ð is gone.
-In the 10th century many Norsemen settled in Northern France, according to the sagas, in the area that was later called Normandy from norðmann (Norseman or Scandinavian ), although not a Norwegian possession.
+In the tenth century many Norsemen settled in Northern France, according to the sagas, in the area that was later called Normandy from norðmann (Norseman or Scandinavian ), although not a Norwegian possession.
 In France normanni or northmanni referred to people of Norway, Sweden or Denmark.
-Until around 1800 inhabitants of Western Norway where referred to as nordmenn (northmen) while inhabitants of Eastern Norway where referred to as austmenn (eastmen).
+Until around 1800, inhabitants of Western Norway were referred to as nordmenn (northmen) while inhabitants of Eastern Norway were referred to as austmenn (eastmen).

 Currency / Language